skoenen/ci_1.06_introduction-to-scientific-working/L04_Ethics-in-Science-Research.md

 - Salaginella dawsoni

-And in 1912 he showed his newest discovery, a fossilied humanoid that was the missing link between humans and apes.
+And in 1912 he showed his newest discovery, a fossilied humanoid that was the missing link between humans and apes found in the gravel beds near Piltdown (England).
-The so called **Piltdown Man**.
+The so called **Piltdown Man** (Eoanthropus dawsoni).

 Up to 1953 the claims of Mr. Dawson was taken as correct and the truth.
+Specifically Mr. Arthur Smith Woodward of the _Natural History Museum London_ defended the validity of the found.
 Even a chemical dating experiment in 1949 was considered executed false, because it dated the fossils as 500 years old instead of 500,000 years.